 to pet owners.
 On the other hand, I've heard accounts of individuals who

-do attract pet fleas, and accounts of flea infested carpets --from which
+do attract their pet's fleas, and accounts of flea infested carpets --from

 * As to dogs: I'm here to tell you that department store and pet shop sourced "Advantage" and "Front Line", and a groomer sourced "Spot on" type product --did not work for us.

-The product "Revolution" worked^ well in the past.
+The product "Revolution", however, has worked^ well in the past.
 This time our dog's fleas were visually gone by the 4th day --and I don't think that was partly on account of me (carefully!) vacuuming dozens of them off his tummy.

 I've several times heard that fleas can evolve and lose old defenses remarkably fast, so it might be that Advantage and/or Frontline would work once again.

-and neuter clinic ("S/Nips"), but it's not otherwise available in this
+("S/Nips"), but it's not otherwise available in this area.
+Also: for a

 ^ What does "it works" mean?
 It only means fewer fleas --which might take a few days.
 The method of operation for these substances is that flea jumps onto dog, flea bites dog, flea can no longer lay fertile eggs --and mama flea soon dies.
 So after the application, don't worry about keeping your dog clear of places he picks up fleas (like under the bed and behind the couch) because he's a walking death trap for them.
 Eventually, your dog critter would get them all --except that there's an infinite supply outside where he plays and where you-all go for walks --especially if you have cats.
 When using "Revolution", we see only a few half dead fleas on our dog after a few days.